 How Does Hypnotherapy Work?

-Many people think of hypnosis as an alternative therapy, but hypnosis is completely natural, making use of a natural state of being.
+Many people have unanswered questions about hypnosis – this Hypnotherapy FAQ should help.
+Some people think of hypnosis as an alternative therapy, but hypnosis is completely natural, making use of a natural state of being.
 Some people believe that they are under the control of the hypnotist when in truth, the client is the one who decides whether or not they will allow suggestions to take hold (Yapko PhD., 2015, The Essentials of Hypnosis).
 Hypnosis is about developing your focus in helpful directions, rather than unhelpful directions.
 It guides you to work with what’s possible, rather than getting stuck in how things used to be.
 This way you can enhance your experience of life physically, emotionally and mentally.
 What is important, in order for you to allow these changes, is that the suggestions I make truly resonate with you.
 Hypnosis requires an individual approach and I use NLP in finding the right pathway to your problem.